LendingClub/projector/README.md

 ## Core Configuration

-[Projector](https://github.com/LendingClub/projector/blob/master/projector-core/src/main/java/org/lendingclub/projector/core/Projector.java) is the cornerstone of the
+The [Projector](https://github.com/LendingClub/projector/blob/master/projector-core/src/main/java/org/lendingclub/projector/core/Projector.java) class is the cornerstone of the
 Projector project.
 It exposes configuration and a REST client for interacting with Neo4j.

-Instantiating a Projector instance is straigtforward:
+Projector doesn't use Spring, Dagger, Guice or any other DI framework.
+That is your choice.
+Projector is intended to be simple and straightorward to use.

+To create a Projector instance that connects to Neo4j at http://localhost:7474 with no username or password:

 ```java
 Projector projector = new BasicProjector();
 ```

-By default, this will communicate with Neo4j at http://localhost:7474 with no username and password.

-The following configuration options are supported:
+The following configuration options can be passed through the ```Projector(Map config)``` constructor:

 | Property Name | Description | Default Value |
 |---------------|-------------|---------------|